projectweekend/DigiSpark-RGB-LED/README.md

 The `arduino` package in this repo was borrowed from [DigiSpark Example Programs](https://github.com/digistump/DigisparkExamplePrograms/tree/master/Python/DigiBlink/source/arduino).
 This all came about when I was working on a headless Raspberry Pi based project ([Pi-Nova-5](https://github.com/projectweekend/Pi-Nova-5)) and wanted to use the DigiSpark LED as a status indicator.

-The two external dependencies are included in the `requirements.txt` file.
+The two external Python dependencies are included in the `requirements.txt` file.
 The [webcolors](https://pypi.python.org/pypi/webcolors) package can be installed via `pip`.
 To install the [pyusb](https://github.com/walac/pyusb) package, follow instructions in that repo.
+After that, load the `DigiUSB→DigiBlink` example sketch onto your Digispark using the DigisparkArduino IDE.

-Once installed...
+Once everything is installed, simply plug the DigiSpark into a USB port on your computer and...

 ## Create an LED instance:
 ```